 Reducing Environmental Impact

-SEVEN‒ELEVEN HAWAII has been working on an initiative labeled the Energy Smart Program to reduce energy consumption since 2012.
-Under the program, SEVEN‒ELEVEN HAWAII has carried out many kinds of initiatives.
-By 2015, we had established a standard temperature to be set on all store air conditioning systems, which consume the largest amount of energy, along with installing energy‒efficient fan motors in the vaults and freezers and changing vault lighting to LED.
+SEH has been working on an initiative named the Energy Smart Program, to reduce energy consumption, since 2012.
+Under the program, SEH has carried out many kinds of initiatives.
+By 2015, we had established a standard temperature to be set on all store air conditioning systems, which consume the largest amount of energy, along with installing inverters in vaults and freezers and changing vault lighting to LED illumination.
 To raise energy conservation awareness among employees, the company has provided them with environmental education.